raku1089/problem-statments/README.md

 * Print true if passed string value is palindrome else print false. -> Palindromes.js

 * Find charecter which is repeated maximum times.
 Print charecter and count . -> MaxChar.js

+* Find two strings are Anagaram or not. -> Anagram.js